ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     }

     /**
-     * Attempts to acquire in exclusive mode, aborting if interrupted,
-     * and failing if the given timeout elapses.
-Implemented by first
+     * Attempts to acquire in exclusive mode, aborting if interrupted, and failing if the given timeout elapses.
-     * checking interrupt status, then invoking at least once {@link
-     * #tryAcquire}, returning on success.
-Otherwise, the thread is
+     * Implemented by first checking interrupt status, then invoking at least once tryAcquire(), returning on success.
-     * queued, possibly repeatedly blocking and unblocking, invoking
+     * Otherwise, the thread is queued, possibly repeatedly blocking and unblocking, invoking tryAcquire() until
-     * {@link #tryAcquire} until success or the thread is interrupted
-     * or the timeout elapses.
-This method can be used to implement
+     * success or the thread is interrupted or the timeout elapses.
+This method can be used to implement method
-     * method {@link Lock#tryLock(long, TimeUnit)}.
-     *
+     * Lock.tryLock(long, TimeUnit).
-     * @param arg the acquire argument.
-This value is conveyed to
-     *        {@link #tryAcquire} but is otherwise uninterpreted and
-     *        can represent anything you like.
-     * @param nanosTimeout the maximum number of nanoseconds to wait
-     * @return {@code true} if acquired; {@code false} if timed out
+     */
-     * @throws InterruptedException if the current thread is interrupted */ public final boolean tryAcquireNanos(int arg, long nanosTimeout) throws InterruptedException {
+    public final boolean tryAcquireNanos(int arg, long nanosTimeout) throws InterruptedException {
         if (Thread.interrupted())
             throw new InterruptedException();
-        return tryAcquire(arg) ||
+        return tryAcquire(arg) || doAcquireNanos(arg, nanosTimeout);
-            doAcquireNanos(arg, nanosTimeout);
     }

     /**